 We’ve all had them.
 Once can be funny, twice or three times hilarious, but anything much more than that can become pretty maddening, right?
 So why does our body do such a strange—and annoying—thing?
 What’s the point of hiccups, anyway?
 There are some adorable kids’ books about hiccups, including this one Hiccups can happen for a variety of causes—some physical, some emotional—and result from an … Continue reading What’s the Deal with Hiccups?

 Given today’s title, I’d forgive you if you thought this post was going to be about murder and mayhem in the mystery novel.
 But no, it’s about the writing of mysteries.
 Those flesh and bones, you see, are a metaphor.
-Get it?
-A host of ingredients are required to make up compelling novel (slipped in another metaphor—and a cooking one this time!): among them, plot … Continue reading Flesh and Bones
+A host of ingredients are required to make up compelling novel (slipped in another metaphor—and a cooking one this time!): among them, plot and subplot, … Continue reading Flesh and Bones

 Last week, I received the good news that the audiobook for my most recent Sally Solari mystery, Murder from Scratch, had finally been completed and was now ready for purchase on Audible.
 Yippee!
 (You can find it here.)
 The previous three books in the series will also soon be made into audiobooks but, because of its subject matter, I’m delighted that the company chose to … Continue reading The Different Sounds of You